 Yes: https://example.com/locations/austin

 Apply common sense when structuring URLs.
-For example, if your brand name doesn’t include a reference to photography, you might prefer the URL below, but again this is for user experience versus “SEO” purposes:
+For example, if your brand name doesn’t include a reference to photography, you might prefer the URL below, but again this is for user experience versus “SEO” or ranking purposes:

-Yes: https://example.com/maternity-photographer
+Yes: https://example.com/maternity-photography

-There are exceptions and nuances to every “rule,” but in general Google is good at understanding what a page is about.
-You’ll see nonsense goobledygook URLs ranking just fine.
-And when this happens, Google even helps out by hiding the wonky URL path in the search engine result listing.
+Again, you’ll see nonsense goobledygook URLs ranking just fine.
+And when this happens, Google even helps out by hiding the wonky URL path in the search engine result listing—they’ve done this for years.
 Point being, Google does not need a keyword-stuffed URL to understand your page.
+Note that even if your URLs are simple and SEO-friendly, Google may not display the full path, this is normal:

 2. Limit URL Length